kcarnold/cs344/content/units/05learning/_index.md

 Students who complete this unit will demonstrate that they can:

+- Describe the difference between a metric and a loss function.
+- Describe and compute cross-entropy loss
 - Contrast sensible vs non-sensible sequences of model layers (e.g., alternating linear and nonlinear)
-- Describe and compute cross-entropy loss
 - Implement a logistic regression model from fundamentals

 <!-- - Activities